jford-daac/daa-choices-tools-test/WebChoices/WebChoices Implementation.md

 # WebChoices Implementation Instructions

 WebChoices provides a transparent, reliable opt-out from data collection and use for interest-based advertising (IBA) on major browsers.
-WebChoices and its Protect My Choices browser extension complement can request and store consumer choices via cookies and the AdChoices Signal.
+WebChoices and its Protect My Choices browser extension can request and store consumer choices via cookies and the AdChoices Signal.

 ## Table of Contents